Archery Range Finder Roundup

 What to Look For

-Low magnification: Bow hunters will generally be targeting objects at 50 yards or less, so here a lower power is generally more desirable as these units usually have a wider field of view.
-This wide view enables the archer to more easily find and range an animal at close range.
-For the hunter who is only going to be using his rangefinder for bowhunting a 4x or 5x magnification rangefinder is probably ideal.
+Field of View: Bow hunters will generally be targeting objects at 50 yards or less, so being able to quickly pick up and range an animal at close ranges especially if it is moving is critical.
+For the hunter who is only going to be using his rangefinder for bowhunting this is a key factor to consider.

 Compact Size: These optics are usually of the vertically held design as these units are generally more compact and lightweight than there horizontal counterparts.
 Bow hunters often carry their rangefinders in a holster on a belt, or use a tether system for quick access, so the small size of these units is important.

 Target Priority: Archers often hunt in thick cover to try and get within range of the game they are stalking.
 However, this is not an ideal environment for the rangefinder as these units will often pick up a branch or bush between the hunter and animal.
 To help compensate for this a few rangefinder manufactures have equipped their rangefinders with some sort of target priority feature; Nikon calls their feature “first priority” and “distant priority”, and Bushnell calls their feature “Brush” mode and “Bullseye” mode.
 These units can be set to “near” or “far” priority settings, while in the far setting, if there is split reading (i.e. a branch and say a deer) it will report the farther of the two distances, which for the archer hunting from cover will usually be the game animal.